Josh Bell Player Props: Guardians vs. Phillies

 Josh Bell At The Plate

-- Bell has picked up an RBI in 40.2% of his games this season, with two or more RBI in 10.3% of his games.
-He has also produced three or more runs in one contest.
+- Bell has driven home a run in 36 games this year (40.9%), including more than one RBI in 10.2% of his games and producing three or more of his team's runs on one occasion..

-- He has scored a run in 19 games this season, with multiple runs three times.
+- He has scored in 19 of 88 games this year, and more than once 3 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.